YoungSDE/blender2dynamixel/README.md

 # Blender2Dynamixel
-> Export Blender animations and control Dynamixel motors in real-time
+> Export Blender animations and control Dynamixel motors

 ## 📋 Overview
 A system that exports animations from Blender and reproduces them on physical Dynamixel servo motors.